What is the Puppet? its pros and cons

 The language supports a mechanism to override an instruction with a specific one for a different scenario.
 This is useful when exceptions are to be made while applying the configuration.

-Puppet being popular has an active community with plenty of active discussion boards, forums and experts willing to help out.
+It has an active and popular community with plenty of active discussion boards, forums and experts willing to help out.

-For all its advantages, Puppet has a few drawback as well.
+For all its advantages, Puppet has a few following drawbacks as well:

 1. Ruby can be complex to understand